RoquiDavid/Secu_Roqui_David/README.md

 - PDO prepare request
 - Tokenization
-- Hashage de mot de passe
+- Hash password
-- Utilisation de DIR_NAME pour masquer le repertoir (On donne le moins d'infos possible)
+- Utilisation de DIR_NAME to hide the architecture of the dir

 # Technologies: